felgueres/corpus/README.md

-Allows users to do market research on American industry.
+Allows users to do market research in natural language.

 Runs at https://www.americanmachina.com